python/cpython/Doc/library/optparse.rst

 Things get slightly more interesting when you define callback options that take a fixed number of arguments.
-Specifying that a callback option takes arguments is similar to defining a ``store`` or ``append`` option: if you define :attr:`type`, then the option takes one argument that must be convertible to that type; if you further define ``nargs``, then the option takes ``nargs`` arguments.
+Specifying that a callback option takes arguments is similar to defining a ``store`` or ``append`` option: if you define :attr:`!type`, then the option takes one argument that must be convertible to that type; if you further define ``nargs``, then the option takes ``nargs`` arguments.